-

 | Role | Controller | Processor |

-| Contact person | Name:\ Position:\ Contact details: | Name: Valentin Vasilyev Position: Chief Technology Officer Contact details: dpo@fingerprint.com |
+| Contact person (Name, Position, Contact Details) | The contact details provided with the Account | Name: Valentin Vasilyev Position: Chief Technology Officer Contact details: support@fingerprint.com |

-| Competent supervisory authority | n/a | |
+| Competent supervisory authority | The Data Protection Commission, Ireland | The Data Protection Commission, Ireland |

 Schedule 2